MattZackey/Continuous-control-with-deep-reinforcement-learning/README.md

 # Continuous control with deep reinforcement learning
-The following is [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/pdf/1509.02971.pdf) algorithm
+The following is the [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/pdf/1509.02971.pdf) algorithm applied to the Pendulum environment.

 # Pendulum